NickHoward1/Identity-Access-Management-Labs/README.md

 The screenshots below show the process of manually creating a new user account in Microsoft Entra ID by configuring the required properties and user details.
 The final step involves assigning roles and permissions using Role-Based Access Control (RBAC), which allows access to be granted based on the user’s responsibilities within the organisation.
 I can also bulk-create users by uploading a pre-filled CSV file, which automatically populates the required fields within the user properties.

-<b>Process:</b> Entra Admin Centre - Users - Creat New Users - Basics - Properties - Assignments - Review + Create.
+<b>Process:</b> Entra Admin Centre - Users - Create New Users - Basics - Properties - Assignments - Review + Create.

 <p>
 <img src= "https://github.com/NickHoward1/Identity-Access-Management-Labs/blob/d61448333210e2549d845205f6d79fbd6a6097ac/Screenshot%202026-05-08%20at%2009.48.20.png" width="300" height="300"/> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;